irmlma/mobility-simulation-cdpm/README.md

   --infile=/mnt/<<train_dataset.csv>> \
   --outfile=/mnt/<<outfile.pkl>>
 ```

 where
 - `<<some path>` is a local path you want to mount to `/mnt/` to make it accessible to Docker,
 - `<<config.py>>` is a config file that is following the template in `configs/config.py`,
 - `<<train_dataset.csv>>` is a comma-separated file of numerical values which correspond to the features obtained from transforming inputs through a neural network,
 - `<<outfile.pkl>>` is the outfile to which parameter and meta data is saved.

-To make predictions for epistemic uncertainty estimates, call:
+To simulate some data, use

 ```bash
 docker run -v <<some path>>:/mnt \
   --mode=predict \